 - What videos/pictures you have removed that you don’t like

 - Your friends and family

 The list is arguably endless.
 All of this data can be found and tracked throughout your habits utilizing anything that is attached electronically.
 Hell, sometimes even hard cash transactions require an ID to scan and verify.

 Many companies have moved toward a more “un-identifiable” approach to collecting data.
 They say that they assign a specific key to a specific user, thereby keeping their privacy safe in the process.

 Going into the future, I expect this to be used heavily, especially at the top.
-Our future politicians will likely originally be curated by their data history, as that could be used for blackmail and other dangerous purposes.
+Our future politicians will probably originally be curated by their data history, as that could be used for blackmail and other dangerous purposes.

 Imagine a company having the entire data history of Obama or Trump prior to them becoming president.
 They could release any pieces of information that could tie them to scandals or otherwise public errors.
 Things such as infidelity, porn habits, odd search histories, and anything else that is tracked, really.